rohnshrma/jeet-web-dev/css sessions/css_positions.md

 ---

 ## 3. `absolute`
-Absolute pulls the element out of the normal flow and positions it relative to the nearest ancestor that has a `position` other than `static`.
-If no such ancestor exists, it uses the page (the viewport) as a reference.
+Absolute takes the element out of flow and positions it based on the first parent that is not static.
+If no such parent exists, it uses the whole page.

 **HTML**
 ```html